Chiral charge conservation and ballistic magnetotransport in a disordered Weyl semimetal: Discussion and conclusions

 We may now carry out the same analysis of the internodal scattering as in Section~\ref{sec:4}.
 As a consequence of the topological term Eq.~\eqref{eq:45}, the phase $\theta$ of the translation-symmetry breaking mass term will couple to the electromagnetic field as \beq S = \frac{i}{4 \pi} \int d\theta \wedge d A. \eeq This leads to a half-quantized electric charge in the core of a vortex in $\theta$.
 Restoring the broken translational symmetry at long length scales requires creating such vortices with half-quantized charges in the core.
 However, since the vortices (which are points rather than lines in this case) may be arbitrarily far apart in a macroscopic sample, there is no analog of the percolation of gapless modes, which happens in 3D.
 This means that a random Dirac mass in 2D is relevant (this is a different 2D Dirac mass than the one arising in the theory of the quantum Hall plateau transition, which is marginally irrelevant, as discussed in Section~\ref{sec:4}) and leads to both localization and the valley charge relaxation due to direct intervalley scattering, in sharp contrast to the 3D case.

 In conclusion, in this paper we have demonstrated that in Weyl semimetals direct inter-nodal scattering is irrelevant, at least when sufficiently weak, and does not lead to either localization or even relaxation of the chiral charge, as long as the translational symmetry is preserved on average.
 The only contributions to the chiral charge relaxation rate come from nonlinear corrections to the Weyl dispersion along with intra-nodal scattering.
-This leads to extremely long chiral relaxation times when the Fermi energy is aligned with the Weyl nodes and when the intra-nodal scattering is not too strong, so that the Weyl semimetal behaves as a good metal.
-This leads to striking observable consequences in the ``mesoscopic" regime, in which the temperature is low and the sample size is less than the chiral charge relaxation length.
+This leads to extremely long chiral relaxation times when the Fermi energy is aligned with the Weyl nodes and when the intra-nodal scattering is not too strong.
+This results in striking observable consequences in the ``mesoscopic" regime, in which the temperature is low and the sample size is less than the chiral charge relaxation length.
 In this case the sample magnetoconductance is ballistic, given by $e^2/h$ per magnetic flux quantum through the sample cross-section.
-This regime may already be achievable in the currently existing materials, in particular in the MBE-grown Cr-doped Bi$_2$Te$_3$ samples of Ref.~\cite{Belopolski25}, if effort is made to reduce disorder and align the Fermi energy with the Weyl nodes.
+This regime may be achievable in the currently existing materials, in particular in the MBE-grown Cr-doped Bi$_2$Te$_3$ samples of Ref.~\cite{Belopolski25}, if effort is made to reduce disorder and align the Fermi energy with the Weyl nodes.
+If we assume that the Fermi energy is at charge neutrality for the samples studied in Ref.~\cite{Belopolski25}, we may estimate the 2D sheet conductivity for a sample of thickness $d$ to be (restoring explicit Planck's constant)~\cite{Altland16} \beq \sigma^{2D} \sim \frac{e^2}{h} \frac{d}{\ell}. \eeq Taking $\sigma^{2D} \approx 50 e^2/h$, as reported in Ref.~\cite{Belopolski25}, we obtain $\ell \sim 1 \textrm{nm}$, which is quite short.
+If we take $v_F \sim 10^7 \textrm{cm/s}$, we then obtain $\hbar/\tau \sim 0.1 \textrm{eV}$, which, correspondingly, is very large.
+Even though this estimate should be taken with a grain of salt, since the location of the Fermi energy is not actually known with any certainty, it does suggest that the samples are strongly disordered and likely outside of the regime in which the low-field ballistic transport, described in Section~\ref{sec:5}, could be observable.